 World Wildlife Fund works on some of the most important conservation issues facing our planet, so it’s no surprise that wasted food makes their list.
-Samantha Kenny, WWF’s Program Office on Food Waste, joins us on September 30 to talk about easy ways people can use up every last bit of food when cooking at home.
+Samantha Kenny, WWF’s Program Office on Food Waste, joined us on September 30 to talk about easy ways people can use up every last bit of food when cooking at home.
 Hear from her why this issue matters to her.

 MFNW: Why is the issue of reducing food waste important to you?